 Of course, you could (and many will) succeed with a podcast.

-But if you want to pursue a business model with a clearer path to success, I recommend blogging over podcasting.
+But if you want to pursue a business model with higher odds of financial success for most people, I recommend blogging over podcasting.

 Blogging Vs. Podcasting: Number of Content Pieces Required to Succeed

 Like I mentioned in my post comparing blogging with YouTube, I estimate a new blog will need ~300 posts to make ~$70,000 per year in advertising income, the annual household income in the US.

 As a reminder, this is annual recurring revenue (ARR).

 In other words, those 300 blog posts could make you $70,000 per year indefinitely.

 How many podcast episodes will you need to produce to make $70,000?

 Combine that estimate with data from Libsyn via the podcast host, you can get a ballpark estimate for the number of episodes you may need to produce below.